pantheon-systems/documentation/source/articles/advanced/ldap-and-ldaps.md

 The majority of problems with LDAP on Pantheon come from misconfigurations.
 Pantheon does not filter or block LDAP or LDAPS traffic and does not utilize a firewall to restrict traffic between your Pantheon environment and your locally hosted server.

 The following script has been used to troubleshoot a variety of configuration problems.
-Customize it with your settings, then place it in your siteroot with a name like ldap-test.php.
+Customize it with your settings, then place it in your site root with a name like ldap-test.php.
 You can execute it remotely using drush to fully bootstrap Drupal and include the environmental configurations from your settings.php:

     drush @pantheon.SITENAME.ENV scr ldap-test.php